UltraEngine/Documentation/CPP/Stream_WriteWString.md

 | terminate | if true an extra short with a value of zero will be written at the end of the string |

 ## Example ##
-This example will save a wide string to a UTF-16 encoded text file.

 ```c++